MINIMUM HOUSE CALL: (estimate or appraisal) – $55

 (this fee is waived with any other service)

 - Raising to pitch – $80 & up

+How often you play the piano, and the setting and preferences, factor how often to voice a piano.
 The goal is uniform tone quality across the piano.
-How often you play the piano, and the setting and preferences, factor how often to voice a piano.

 The felt hammers of the piano tend to harden over time.
 Continuous impact causes the felt to become compressed.
-Hard hammers turn out a brighter tone quality, which can become harsh and undesirable.
+Hammers that harden turn out a brighter tone quality, which can become harsh and undesirable.

 Technicians will file the hammers, restoring their original ovoid form.
 At the expense of making them somewhat smaller, this method could repeat many times.